The Brunch Fest: Toronto's First Brunch Festival

 The sweet combination of whipped cream cheese icing and Nutella eventually became a bit much, but the light, fluffy pancakes were delicious.

 Although the "coffee" part of this dish was not very much in evidence, the whipped cheesecake filling combined with the crunch of the corn pops (not to mention the blueberries sprinkled throughout) was sweet but not unbearably so.
+It was a must-try for any cheesecake lover!

 While we ate, we watched local band Dwayne Gretzky perform a variety of popular songs on the main stage.
-They injected some liveliness into the grey day, and got the crowd dancing (what better way to burn those brunch calories?).
+They injected some liveliness into the grey day, and got the crowd dancing (what better way to burn those brunch festival calories?).

 Finally, to inject a little bit of healthiness into our brunching, we had some cold-pressed juice.
 The spice from the ginger and lemon provided a well-needed jolt of energy to end this brunch adventure.

 For the inaugural event, The Brunch Fest certainly seemed like a success.
-(Although we'd like to recommend a few more vegetarian-friendly, and at least a couple of vegan-friendly, dishes!)
-We can't wait to see what next year will bring!
+Although we'd like to recommend a few more vegetarian-friendly, and at least a couple of vegan-friendly, dishes, we can't wait to see what next year will bring!